matthewg42/mpp/README.md

 The --first option may be used to show only the first f results (sorted in feed order).
 The --last option shows only the las l results.
 If --status is specified, only episodes having status s are displayed (possible statuses are: new, ready, skipped, cleanedm and all, which selects episodes with any status.
 If the --path option is used, only new podcasts with the media downloaded are displayed, and the output is just the path to the downloaded files.

+#### Aliases

+ep, lse

+### renew

+#### Synopsis

+    renew [--since=YYYYMMDD] [--last=l] [--first=f] [--status=s] filter

+#### Description

+For podcasts that match filter, change the status from 'skipped' or 'cleaned' to 'new'.

+If --status is specified, only affect episodes which have status s.
+If --last is specified, only affect the last l episodes.
+If --first is specified, only affect the first f episodes.
+If --sine is specified, only affect episodes published since the date defined by YYYYMMDD (inclusive).

 ## Known Problems

 ### Changing URL